Inflammation of the paranasal sinuses lasting more than 12 weeks.

 Diagnosis is initially clinical.
 Nasal endoscopy may show inflammation, purulent discharge, oedema, or frank polyps.

-CT is needed if initial medical treatment fails.
+Computed tomography is needed if initial medical treatment fails.

 Functional endoscopic sinus surgery is very effective for patients unresponsive to medical treatment.